Kailash51/Train-Seat-Reservation/README.md

 This project is a modern, user-friendly train seat reservation system built with React, TypeScript, and Vite.
 It features a responsive design, real-time seat availability updates, and a smooth booking process.

-Check out the live demo of the project here: [Train-Seat-Reservation](https://train-seat-reservation-kailash51s-projects.vercel.app/)

 ## Features